 The Holland Hall School Profile

 Holland Hall is an independent, coeducational, Episcopal day school that provides a challenging, comprehensive educational experience grounded in a rigorous liberal arts, college preparatory curriculum that promotes critical thinking and life-long learning.
-The 350 students attending ninth through twelfth grade abide by an honor code.
-Holland Hall’s 39 Upper School faculty members have an average 22 years teaching experience and 68% hold advanced degrees.
-100% of Holland Hall graduates attend post high school-graduate educational opportunities.
+The 360 students attending ninth through twelfth grade abide by an honor code.
+Holland Hall’s 38 Upper School faculty members have an average 22 years teaching experience and 61% hold advanced degrees, including 3 who hold a PhD.
+Historically, 100% of Holland Hall graduates attend post high school-graduate educational opportunities.

-Holland Hall has been recognized by the Oklahoma State Regents for Higher Education for superior college preparation and is the only school in Oklahoma, and one of 32 independent schools nationwide, to belong to the prestigious School Year Abroad consortium.
+Holland Hall is recognized by the Oklahoma State Regents for Higher Education for superior college preparation.

 Accreditation and Membership